-The term quality costs has different meanings to different people.
+The term quality costs means different things to different people.
 Some equate quality costs with the costs of poor quality due to finding and correcting defective work.
 Others equate the term with the costs to attain good quality.
 Others use the term to mean the costs of running the quality department.
-In my site, the term "quality costs" means the cost of poor quality.
+In this site, the term "quality costs" means the cost of poor quality.

 Normally, quality-related costs run in the range of 10 to 30 percent of sales or 25 to 40 percent of operating expenses.
-Some of these costs are visible and some hidden.
+They can both be visible and hidden.
 The cost of quality not only includes factory operation, but the support operations significantly contribute too.

 Most companies can avoid quality costs.
-But these companies do not assign clear responsibility for action to reduce them.
+However, these companies do not assign clear responsibility for action to reduce them.
 Nor do they create a structured approach for doing so.

 The language of money is essential.
-Without the quality cost figures, communicating poor quality information to upper management is slow and ineffective.
+Without quality cost figures, it makes communicating poor-quality information to upper management slow and ineffective.

 Don't limit the scope of quality costs.
-Most people focus quality cost only on the cost of nonconformities.
+Most people focus their quality cost efforts only on the cost of nonconformities.
 Quality costs include other unmeasured costs such as lost sales due to poor quality.
-We call this a hidden cost because we can not easily measured it.
+We call this a hidden cost because we cannot easily measure it.

 1-Internal Failure Costs

-The costs of deficiencies discovered before delivery.
+These costs cover deficiencies discovered before delivery.
 We associate deficiencies or nonconformities with the failure to meet explicit requirements or implicit needs of external or internal customers.

 2-External Failure Costs

-The costs associated with deficiencies found after product is received by the customer.
+The costs associated with deficiencies found after the customer receives the product.
 These also include lost opportunities for sales revenue.

 The costs incurred to determine the degree of conformance to quality requirements.
-For example inspection costs is an appraisal cost.
+For example, inspection cost is an appraisal cost.

 The total cost of quality is the sum of the four above categories.